 - This U.S. Department of Energy (DOE) database of frequently asked questions focuses on technologies for photovoltaics, solar heating, and concentrating solar power (CSP).

-- The Department of Energy Resources (DOER) has carved-out a portion of the RPS Class I Renewable Energy requirement to support distributed solar photovoltaic (PV) energy facilities, as provided by the Green Communities Act of 2008.
+- Beginning in January 2010, the Department of Energy Resources (DOER) carved-out a portion of the RPS Class I Renewable Energy requirement to support distributed solar photovoltaic (PV) energy facilities, as provided by the Green Communities Act of 2008.
+Statement of Qualification Applications from facilities seeking qualification under the program were accepted through April 25, 2014.

 - Administered by the Massachusetts Clean Energy Center, this program provides rebates for the installation of small residential and commercial solar photovoltaic systems.